 It’s fun to visit 40+ style blogs and ooh and awe over all the great outfits, but what’s really fascinating is to discover the influences behind a blogger’s particular look.

 Today we’re going Inside Outer Style with Dixie Lincoln-Nichols.
-Dixie is a 43-year old blogger from Pennsylvania with an eclectic style that is reflective of her busy life as a blogger, health and wellness coach, and the beauty entrepreneur behind Dixie Bits Bath and Body Products.
+Dixie is a 43-year old blogger from Pennsylvania with an eclectic style that reflects her busy life as a blogger, health and wellness coach, and beauty entrepreneur behind Dixie Bits Bath and Body Products.
 Enjoy my chat with this Fabulous After 40 Styleblazer.

 Deb: How would you describe your style?
 Whose style do you admire, why?

 Dixie: My style is eclectic.
 I dress the way I feel or want to feel.
 However, it’s always done with panache.
 I can wear sneakers and make them look stylish.
-My style inspiration comes from a host of women, both past, and present.
-To name a few, Jenna Lyons, Michelle Obama, Gwen Stefani, Diana Ross, Diane Keaton, Halle Berry.
-These women are all plus forty, effortless and look stylish regardless of what they’re wearing, and I’ve admired them way before I turned 40.
+My style inspiration comes from a host of women, both past and present.
+To name a few: Jenna Lyons, Michelle Obama, Gwen Stefani, Diana Ross, Diane Keaton, Halle Berry.
+These women are all plus forty, effortless, and look stylish regardless of what they’re wearing, and I’ve admired their way before I turned 40.

 Deb: You always find a way to inject color into your outfits.
 Do you think it is important to have a colorful wardrobe?

 Dixie: Color is so important.
 It can invoke positive emotions.
 Red makes me feel powerful.
 Blue calms me.
 So I try to inject some whenever possible.

 Deb: I notice you wear a lot of hats.
 What’s the story behind that?